hjylha/puzzlegame/readme.md

 ### Possible issues
-- Trying to move the big piece out of the puzzle area should maybe give a better response than "cannot move down".
 - Solver does not distinguish between mirrored positions, which might cause problems.
 - Solver not extensively tested.